andrewmcdan/Survival-Guide/book/part-02-orientation-time-and-navigation/03-map-compass-and-dead-reckoning.md

 - Declination = −8° (west).
 Magnetic 70° → True 62°.
 True 250° → Magnetic 258°.

 ⚠️ Caution: Know whether your compass has adjustable declination.
 If it’s set in the baseplate, don’t do math twice.
+⚠️ Caution: Keep compasses away from ferrous metal, vehicles, and phones when taking bearings.
+Step 3–5 m away, level the compass, and re‑check to avoid magnetic interference.

 ## Triangulation
 Fix your position by intersecting lines from two (ideally three) known points.